-Conquering Sickle Cell
+Conquering SCDl: Portraits of Individuals with Sickle Cell Disease

 When I was 15 years old, my dad purchased a photography studio in the heart of downtown, Kingston.
 Well that business became mine and from age 17 on, I enrolled in Art college to learn about photography.
 I also took professional make up classes so I could provide a wonderful portrait experience for my clients.
 My sister, Rhonda, 4 years younger than I, was my little guinea pig.
 I would dress her up in feathers and glitter and hats so big, 90’s style, they swallowed her little head.
 But she enjoyed every moment of it and so did I!